Best bikepacking sleeping bag 2024 – our pick of the best sleeping bags and quilts for a night under the stars

 (Image credit: Sea To Summit)

-The best bikepacking sleeping bag will hit that sweet spot between lightweight, packable, and comfortable.
+The best bikepacking sleeping bag will hit that sweet spot between lightweight, packable and comfortable.

 If you want to ride day after day, a good night's rest is essential.
 Being able to snuggle in at night and recharge for the next day's ride will have noticeable effects on your cycling performance.
-In fact, studies have shown that quality of sleep will impact recovery, endurance, reaction time, hand-to-eye accuracy and cognitive ability.
+In fact, studies have shown that quality sleep will impact recovery, endurance, reaction time, hand-to-eye accuracy and cognitive ability.
 These are all important skills when riding and navigating on a bikepacking trip.
 If you don't have the right sleeping bag, you could be in for a miserable night that will lead to a miserable day, and the ball won't stop rolling.

 At the same time, choosing the right gear can feel overwhelming.
 The choices are vast with endless options and, because everyone sleeps differently, personal preference is a massive factor when it comes to what you prioritize when shopping for a sleeping system.
 Those who fall asleep as soon as their head hits the pillow and run hot through the night can sacrifice a little extra comfort which would leave restless or temperature-sensitive sleepers awake all night.